featurist/browser-monkey/readme.md

  * start - starts the application and returns a `monkey`
  * stop - stops the application and performs any cleanup necessary

-The `monkey` has the following properties:
+The `monkey` is a normal browser monkey object which the has the following additional options:

- * browser - a browser monkey object that scoped to your application
+ * mount - the mount object used to mount the app (useful for unmounting later)
  * app - the application passed to withApp

+you can retrieve these options using the options api eg. `monkey.get('app')`

 # api